viatsko/lyn/README.md

 * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
 * Install Node.js dependencies with `npm install`

+The last step might take a very long time since we are using some dependencies from github (like Bootstrap 4).

 ## Running
 Start Phoenix endpoint with `mix phoenix.server`